Confoederatio/Eoscala-Velkscala/README.md

 Negative years represent BC, and postive years represent AD.
 0 is used in place of 1AD.<br>
 Eoscala's file directories are divided into the following folders:
-- `./eoscala/economic_activity_rasters` - Organically modelled OLS-based proxies for potential economic activity at each time interval.
+- `./eoscala/economic_activity_rasters` - Organically modelled RLS-based proxies for potential economic activity at each time interval.
 - `./eoscala/gini` - Wealth/income Gini coefficients from 21500BC-2018AD.
 Formatted as geolocated/coded `.csv`.
 - `./eoscala/gdp_ppp_rasters` - Gridmaps reflecting actual GDP PPP per cell, in 100s of FY2000 International Dollars.